agthetpaing/betterme/README.md

 # terraform destroy
 ```

 Before apply, add your public IP to `postgres_firewall_rules` in `postgres-core.tf` (named like `Allow-Dev-Home`).
 Admin credentials land in Key Vault.
-State is local and gitignored; swap in an `azurerm` backend + OIDC later to match Sportcast.
+State is local and gitignored; swap in an `azurerm` backend + OIDC when sharing state.

 Connection string secret name: `psql-betterme-dev-ae-core-connection-string`.